If you are facing difficulty while systematically reading log files. Then you are in the right place.

-Simple doing cat to read log file is a kind basic way to inspect log file.
-But when you want to filter data in an organized way based on time, then we use awk or grep.
+Simplely doing cat to read log files is a basic way to inspect log files, but when you want to filter data in an organized way, like based on date, then grep, awk, and sed are the tools of the hour.

-The awk is a popular command-line tool used to manipulate data in files and generate a report based on a given pattern in the Linux System.
-While grep is simple pattern tool that search pattern using a regular expression.
+The awk is a popular command-line tool used to manipulate data in files and generate a report based on a given pattern in the Linux system.

 $ sudo awk -v start=07:00 -v stop=19:00 'start <= $2 && $2 < stop' /var/log/syslog